How to Qualify as a Full Status or Principal Real Estate Agent

 Step 7: Professional Designated Exam Level 5 (PDE5)

-- Brush up on all your real estate knowledge to sit for the four-hour PDE5 exam.
+- Brush up on your real estate knowledge to sit for the four-hour PDE5 exam.
 Our 100% pass rate is still intact.

 - Write and pass your PDE5 exam